Amelia-ZJ/Portfolio/SUVs & Pedestrian Deaths/SUVs_and_Pedestrian_Deaths_README.md

 ## Overview

-This project explores the rise in pedestrian fatalities in the United States between 2010 and 2019 and investigates potential contributing factors — particularly the increasing number of SUVs and cell phone subscriptions.
+This project explores the rise in pedestrian fatalities in the United States between 2010 and 2019 and investigates potential contributing factors.
+Foucusing on the increasing number of SUVs and cell phone subscriptions.
 Using two structured datasets (by year and by state), we conducted extensive data analysis and statistical testing to uncover correlations and trends.
 The project uses Python for data manipulation, visualization, and regression modeling.

 ## Objectives